 \subsection{Encoding Efficiency}

-In our pipeline, two factors dominate the final bitrate: the fixed error bound after quantization $\{Q_\xi\}$that guarantees critical-point tracking after quantization, and the distribution of the quantization indices $\{Q_d\}$.
+In our pipeline, two factors dominate the final bit rate: the fixed error bounds after quantization, $\{Q_\xi\}$, which guarantee critical-point tracking, and the distribution of the quantization indices, $\{Q_d\}$.
 The error bound is analytically derived from the requirement and is therefore not a tunable lever for further compression.
 Consequently, our effort focuses on shaping the index distribution via better prediction so that the subsequent entropy and lossless coders operate more efficiently.
 The rate gains of MoP come from two layers: (1) \textbf{Zero-order statistics.} Let $p(k)$ denote the PMF of the folded quantization index (central bins correspond to $|q|\le 1$ under our toward-zero mapping).
 The ideal per-sample cost of Huffman coding is $H_0(p)=-\sum_k p(k)\log_2 p(k)$.
 By concentrating probability mass near the center, MoP reduces $H_0(p)$ compared with 3DL and the SL predictor.
-Figure.\ref{fig:pmf} plots the PMFs of the three methods on the SCF dataset at $\texttt{eb}=5$; MoP exhibits a markedly sharper central peak (i.e., more indices in the interval $[-1,1]$).
+In Figure~\ref{fig:pmf}, the MoP method exhibits a markedly sharper central peak than 3DL and SL.
 Meanwhile, the tail CCDF illustrates the relative proportions of data in both tails.
 It can be seen that MoP exhibits a smaller proportion beyond the range $[-3,3]$, suggesting a higher concentration of data around the center which directly translates into shorter Huffman codewords and a lower first-order rate.
-(2) \textbf{Higher-order structure.} After entropy coding, the bytestream is fed to a backend lossless compressor (zstd), which exploits repetition and context (LZ77-style matching) beyond zero-order statistics.
-Figure~\ref{fig:ccdf_run} shows the complementart cumulative distribution function(CCDF) of the run lengths for the centrer symbol obtained from three different predictors: 3DL, SL, and MoP.
-The x-axis represents the run length $L$, while the y-axis denotes the probabilty $P(run \ge L)$, i.e., the proportion of continuous run whose length is greater than or equal to $L$.
+(2) \textbf{Higher-order structure.} After entropy coding, the bytestream is fed to a backend lossless compressor (ZSTD), which exploits repetition and context (LZ77-style matching) beyond zero-order statistics.
+Figure~\ref{fig:ccdf_run} shows the complementary cumulative distribution function (CCDF) of the run lengths for the center symbol obtained from three different predictors: 3DL, SL, and MoP.
+The x-axis represents the run length $L$, while the y-axis denotes the probability $P(run \ge L)$, i.e., the proportion of continuous run length is greater than or equal to $L$.
 This figure provides a statistical view of how long the correctly predicted regions persist continuously across space and time.
 In other words, a fatter tail corresponds to more regular and persistent higher-order structures.
 According to the figure, we can observe that both SL and MoP are able to capture more longer run-lengths compared with 3DL.
-In addition, the upper-right panel of the figure shows the corresponding means, and the 75th, 80th, 85th, and 90th percentiles for the three methods, which further confirm this observation.
-Because zstd leverages repeated substrings, a longer zero-run yields longer matches and thus additional savings on top of Huffman, further improving the overall compression ratio.
+In addition, the upper-right panel of the figure shows the corresponding means and multiple percentiles for the three methods, which further confirm this observation.
+Since ZSTD leverages repeated substrings, a longer zero-run yields longer matches and thus additional savings on top of Huffman, further improving the overall compression ratio.